 - Dedicated bike lanes, which can be unbuffered, buffered, and protected are lanes that appear on one or both sides of the road specifically for bicycle use.
 Bike Lanes Identifiers and Information (PDF) provides information and examples of signage and pavement markings for dedicated bike lanes.

 - Sharrow lanes, or "shared" lanes are when the road is marked to be "shared" between bicycle, moving vehicle traffic, and parked vehicles.
 Sharrow Lanes Identifiers and Information (PDF) provides information and examples of signage and pavement markings for sharrow lanes.

 Wildwood Bike Lane

-The Wildwood Bike Lane runs north - south for 3.5 miles from Warren Road to Glenwood Road.
-View the map of the Wildwood Bike Lane.
+A pilot combination bicycle lane and sharrow lane system implemented is the Wildwood Bike Lane which runs on Wildwood for 3.5 miles from Warren Road to Glenwood Road.
+Wildwood Bicycle Lane Map (PDF) shows the route of the Wildwood Bike Lane.